Myanmar Sentences 2 Reuters Reporters 7 Years in Prison

 “When we came here this morning we were hoping they would be released because they didn’t do anything wrong,” he said.
 “They just did their jobs.
 It made me so disappointed, this decision by the judge… but we are going to fight [this verdict].”

+“Everything I had hoped for this morning is gone,” Chit Su Win said after the verdict was read.

+During the hour-long verdict, judge Ye Lwin maintained the journalists had “not acted as ordinary reporters,” but instead had intended to “damage the security of the country.”

-Wa Lone and Kyaw Soe Oo insisted from the outset that they were caught up in a bizarre plot that involved police inviting them to dinner and handing them the very documents that served as the pretext for their arrest.
+Wa Lone and Kyaw Soe Oo have insisted from the outset that they were caught up in a bizarre plot that involved police inviting them to dinner and handing them the very documents that served as the pretext for their arrest.
 The contradictions only multiplied as the trial was hit with conflicting testimony, a prosecuting witness who forgot key details and a police captain who told the court he had been ordered to entrap the journalists.
 The captain was later sentenced to a year in prison, and his family evicted from police living quarters.

 “From the start, this case has been a set-up meant to suppress their reporting,” says Shawn Crispin, senior Southeast Asia representative at the Committee to Protect Journalists.
 “It’s been very embarrassing for Myanmar to have this case expose how politicized and incompetent the courts are, especially as Suu Kyi argues for rule of law and independent courts as the bedrock of the new democracy,” he added.
 The case has been pilloried by dignitaries like Pope Francis and former President Bill Clinton.
-In March, prominent human rights lawyer Amal Clooney joined their defense team.
+In March, prominent human rights lawyer Amal Clooney joined the defense team.

 Read more: Myanmar’s Case Against Two Reuters Reporters Is a War on the Truth

 Since its beginning, Reuters has been at the forefront of reporting on the crisis that has sent more than 700,000 Rohingya refugees fleeing across the border into Bangladesh.
-The Myanmar military, known locally as the Tatmadaw, launched a brutal crackdown following a deadly attack on state security forces by Rohingya insurgents on Aug.
+The Myanmar military, known locally as the Tatmadaw, launched a brutal crackdown following a an alleged attack on state security forces by Rohingya insurgents on Aug.
 25, 2017.

 U.N. investigators, barred by the Myanmar government, last week recommended that six senior military officials face criminal charges including genocide for their role in the violence, which refugees and aid workers have described as a campaign of arson, rape and murder.
 Myanmar’s military and civilian government have categorically denied accusations of atrocities against the Rohingya, a persecuted and mostly stateless minority.